viet34tqc/notebook/nestjs.md

 ## Middleware and interceptors

-- Interceptors have access to response/request before and after the route handler is called.
+- Interceptors have access to response/request data after or before the route handler is called, accordingly.
 - Middleware is called only before the route handler is called.
-You have access to the response object, but you don't have the result of the route handler

 The execution order is:
-Middleware -> Interceptors -> Route Handler -> Interceptors -> Exception Filter (if exception is thrown)
+Browser -> Middleware -> Interceptors -> Route Handler -> Interceptors -> Exception Filter (if exception is thrown)

 ## Websockets